joey-qytyku/OS-90-fixed/docs/dosvm.md

 # DOS Idle Loop

 INT 28H is the idle loop.
 In real mode, this is called while polling for keyboard characters.
 TSR programs use it to popup.
 When it is running, DOS calls can be safely made.
-The scheduler calls INT 28H for every 1MS tick per process.
+The scheduler calls INT 28H for every time that a program is issued a slice.

 # Interrupt Reflection and Capturing